 - The information that the railway undertaking includes in its capacity requests (see request data in Chapter 4).
 This will include the information necessary in advance for the capacity allocation systems and analysis of the tractive power supply system (see Appendix 8). - The information that the railway undertaking provides immediately prior to and during actual use of the main railway network. - The information that the railway undertaking provides on expiry of a certain period of time, and which relates to actual use, traffic and transport during said period, in particular for the control of noise emissions (see Appendix 8). - The particulars of the types of railway vehicles that railway undertakings must make available to ProRail (see Sections 3.4.1 and Appendix 8). - Information on activities by the railway undertaking within structures, in the sense of the Environmental Management Act, of the main railway network that are subject to a reporting duty on the part of ProRail. - ETCS loggings for fault analyses. - In order to be able to identify the causes of complex ERTMS (chain) problems in technology, process or operation/use, periodic analyses are carried out jointly by the railway undertaking and the network manager.
 For these analyses, the railway undertaking shall make relevant raw data from railway vehicles (e.g. ARR data, JRU data and RTM data) available to ProRail to the extent permitted by the rolling stock contracts.
 ProRail shall make the relevant QATS data from the rail vehicles available to the railway undertaking on request.
 In the event of safety-related malfunctions, the parties will safeguard the data within 24 hours and make it available to the network manager as soon as possible upon request. - For the purpose of the management and development of the railway network in relation to the capacity requirement of the railway undertaking, the railway undertaking shall provide transport data in the form of station relationship matrices (origin destination) of an average working day, morning peak hour, evening peak hour, average weekend day and year.
-The railway undertaking shall cooperate if ProRail requests comparable data regarding the Dutch railway network for this purpose from the platform that carries out public transport transactions in the Netherlands (Translink). - For the purpose of testing transfer risks for passengers in the area of platform safety, via the Platform Safety Risk Model or a further situational analysis, the railway undertaking shall provide information on the number of passengers entering, leaving and transferring (per station and) platform side.
+The railway undertaking shall cooperate if ProRail requests comparable data regarding the Dutch railway network for this purpose from the platform that carries out public transport transactions in the Netherlands (Translink). - For the purpose of testing transfer risks for passengers in the area of platform safety, via the Platform Safety Risk Model or a further situational analysis, the railway undertaking shall provide information on the number of passengers entering, leaving and transferring (per station and) platform side. - With a view to the utilisation of railway yards up to ten years into the future, ProRail offers railway undertakings involved in passenger transport the opportunity to indicate their needs using the BODI (Handling and Stabling Data and Information) application, so that ProRail can take these into account when building infrastructure on railway yards.
+Use of this application is not compulsory, but is advised (see Appendix 8 and Appendix 23, section 33).

 Reports to meet the duty resting on railway undertakings to provide statistical data.
 Railway undertakings are under legal obligation to provide statistical data about their traffic to the Central Bureau of Statistics (CBS).